madcurious/iOSToolkit/README.md

 ![Mold](mold-banner.png)

 Mold is a Swift framework of boilerplate code for iOS apps.
-Requirements are:
+Requirements:

 * Minimum target of iOS 8
 * Xcode 7